matthew-tfs/mjcb.io/content/blog/00062-apple-antitrust-lawsuit-march-2024.md

 * [Justice Department Sues Apple for Monopolizing Smartphone Markets](https://www.justice.gov/opa/pr/justice-department-sues-apple-monopolizing-smartphone-markets)
 * [U.S and Plaintiff States v.
 Apple Inc.](https://www.justice.gov/atr/case/us-and-plaintiff-states-v-apple-inc)

-I have also made a local copy of the Press Release and the full complaint document since these things can change or get lost over time, and they can be found [here](/blog/2024/03/26/apple-antitrust-lawsuit/#links).
-I also mirrored the main contents of the lawsuit [here](https://docs.mjcb.io/apple/lawsuits/2-24-cv-04055/) to make it easier to read.
+I made a local copy of the Press Release and the full complaint document since these things can change or get lost over time, and they can be found [here](#links).
+I have also mirrored the main contents of the lawsuit [here](https://docs.mjcb.io/apple/lawsuits/2-24-cv-04055/) to make it easier to read.

 From the Press Release is the main complaint that prompted the lawsuit to be filed in the first place: